THE FESTIVAL RETURNS 20-22 OCTOBER 2023 WITH ITS UNIQUE MIX OF FASCINATING GUESTS, FANTASTIC FILMS & FRIENDLY ATMOSPHERE

 THE FESTIVAL TAKES PLACE IN THE HEART OF MANCHESTER

-The festival’s home is the Pendulum Hotel aka Manchester Conference Centre on Sackville Street in central Manchester.
+The festival’s home is the Pendulum Hotel – also known as the Manchester Conference Centre – on Sackville Street in central Manchester.

 Accommodation is usually available at special rates.
 Look out for festival updates and news on Facebook.
 Buy festival tickets here